ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 Boost Engine Throttle
 +++++++++++++++++++++

-This output is for throttle control of an auxiliary :ref:`booster-motor` to add an additional vertical thrust source in Multi-Copter and Quadplane applications.
+This output is for throttle control of an auxiliary :ref:`booster-motor` to add an additional vertical thrust source in Multi-Copter and QuadPlane applications.

 Motor Enable Switch